Changing the Face of Competition in Primary PE

 Lesson scenario 1: Starting from a starting point.
 Use the skill of a two-to-two footed jump to measure how far you can jump.
 The person who jumps the farthest ‘wins’ and performs the ‘best’ jump.

-Lesson scenario 2: Measure the length from your heel to your crown, while lying on the floor.
-Mark these points with a cone or throw down marker.
+Lesson scenario 2: Measure the length from your heel to your crown, while lying on the floor and mark these points with pe cones.
 Can you challenge yourself to jump the length of your height?
 Practise your jumps to improve on previous attempts.
 Work with a partner to help you.

 Lesson scenario 3: Working in pairs, explore five different types of jumps from a stationary start (i.e. no run up):